LevinShao/Rooms/data/quotes.md

 "You gotta get your cardio in somehow, why not fighting monsters?"
 "Don't be a Jerry, come prepared for battle."
 "This is my side gig when I'm not selling artisanal wares."
-"Live every day like it's Ragnorok."
+"Live every day like it's Ragnarok."
 "The most important weapon is confidence, trust me."
 "I've been behind that desk too long, time to see the world starting with this dungeon."
 "Camping under the stars with a pack of goblins just isn't the same as glamping with friends."